kevinhao426/SmartButler/README.md

 * 5 a news fragment
 * 6 a online picture preview fragment
 * 7 a fragment for user to edit their own file
+*
+* Screen shots about this app can be found in /ScreenShot Folder